Purpose and Function

 WHAT'S A CO-OP?

 What are bona-fide co-ops?

 The term ‘function', as used on this website, means ‘what the organization does to achieve its purpose'.
-This is highlighted because to properly understand this form of enterprise it is critical to know that co-ops have the function of intervening in the market in the best interest of their members.
-It is imperative to be clear as to the function of an organization because it is only likely to succeed when those running the organization focus on this.
+This is highlighted because to properly understand this form of enterprise it's necessary to know that co-ops have the function of intervening in the market in the best interest of their members.
+It's imperative to be clear as to the function of an organization because it's only likely to succeed when those running the organization focus on this.